macrocosm-os/data-universe/README.md

 # Terminology

-**DataDesirabilityMap:** A defined list of rules that determine how desirable data is, based on its DataSource and DataLabel.
+**DataDesirabilityLookup:** A [defined list of rules](https://github.com/RusticLuftig/data-universe/blob/main/rewards/data_desirability_lookup.py) that determine how desirable data is, based on its DataSource and DataLabel.

 **DataEntity:** A single "item" of data collected by a Miner.
 Each DataEntity has a URI, that the Validators can use to retrieve the item from its DataSource.